Large circular sunroom with wicker furniture and many plants.

 According to HomeAdvisor’s most recent data, sunroom additions can cost anywhere from $8,000 – $80,000.
 On average, most people typically pay $30,000 for a sunroom addition.
 Your final cost can vary by location, addition size and the materials you choose.

 If this sounds pricey, remember that sunrooms are still a type of large-scale renovation.
-When adding square footage to your home, the upfront costs may be a sizable investment, but the return-on-investment and extra space could be well worth it.
+When adding square footage to your home, the upfront costs may be a sizable investment.
+But the return-on-investment and extra space could be well worth it.
 Let’s take a closer look at the costs of adding a sunroom.

 Factors That Contribute To Sunroom Cost